Honens International Piano Competition

-The Honens International Piano Competition is a triennial classical piano competition held in Calgary, Canada that awards prizes in piano performance.
+The Honens International Piano Competition is a triennial classical piano competition held in Calgary, Canada that awards prizes in classical piano performance.

 In addition to monetary awards, the top prize winner receives access to a career development program that includes concert engagements, a recording, management, and a Banff Centre residency.
-It is the world's wealthiest piano competition.
+It is the world's wealthiest piano competition, awarding some of the largest monetary prizes in the classical piano competition circuit.
+As of 2025, the cash prizes total just under $190,000.00 CAD; the total value of the awards (including the Artist Development Program) is worth nearly $700,000.00 CAD.

 Founding

 In 1991, Esther Honens, a Canadian philanthropist, entrepreneur, and amateur pianist, created a $5 million endowment to host an international piano competition in her hometown of Calgary.
-She died shortly following the first competition in 1992.
+Terminally, ill, she was nonetheless able to watch the inaugaral competition in 1992 from a specially built box in the Jack Singer Concert Hall.
+She died shortly afterwards.

-Competition format
+Competition Format

-Fifty quarterfinalists are chosen from a pool of applicants.
-Ten of these are chosen as semifinalists at rounds held in New York and Germany.
+Fifty quarterfinalists are chosen from a pool of international applicants.
+The quarterfinals are held in New York and Germany; ten pianists are selected to move on to semifinals in Calgary.
 These are then narrowed down to three finalists who complete for a monetary awards and a three-year career development program that includes artist management, international orchestral performances, production of professional recordings, and mentorship opportunities.

 During the competition, contestants collaborate in performances with other musicians in chamber and vocal settings and concerto performances, in addition to playing self-programmed solo recitals, and participate in individual filmed interviews.
-Juries include representatives of music management and the recording industry as well as active concert pianists.
+Juries have typically mostly included active concert pianists, as well as representatives of music management.
 Competitors are encouraged to showcase themselves and their own artistry.

 The competition has been a member of the World Federation of International Music Competitions since 1998.
-Steinway & Sons is the official sponsor of the competition.
+Steinway & Sons is the official sponsor of the competition, and in recent years has become the sole provider of instruments to the competition stage, offering a selection of Model D (concert grand pianos) from both the company's New York and Hamburg factories.